|RBI Established:||1 April 1935|

 The rate at which the RBI lends money to the commercial banks against the government securities is called Repo Rate.

 Whenever banks face a shortage of funds, they can borrow from the RBI as per the Repo Rate and against the pledge of Government securities.

 In this case, the commercial banks borrow money from the RBI by selling the securities and bonds with an agreement to repurchase the securities on a certain date at a predetermined price.

 Repo Rate is the short form of Repurchase Rate.

 It is always higher than the Reverse Repo Rate.

-Generally, these type of loans are for short durations, from 2 days to 90 days.
+Generally, these types of loans are for a short duration, from 2 days to 90 days.

-Example: If the repo rate is 6% and any bank, borrows Rs.1000 from the RBI, the bank will pay Rs.60 as interest to the RBI.
+Example: If the repo rate is 6% and any bank borrows Rs.1000 from the RBI, the bank will pay Rs.60 as an interest to the RBI.